 Introduction

-Smart cars gas mileage were introduced in the United States in 2008 as an eco-friendly and fuel-efficient option for city drivers.
+Smart car gas mileage were introduced in the United States in 2008 as an eco-friendly and fuel-efficient option for city drivers.
 With models like the Fortwo coupe and convertible, smart cars promised excellent gas mileage – typically around 40 miles per gallon (mpg) – for a low cost vehicle.
-However, smart cars exited the U.S. market after the 2019 model year, leading many to wonder if there are still smart cars being driven here and if their touted fuel efficiency remains useful for American drivers.
+However, smart cars exited the U.S. market after the 2019 model year, leading many to wonder if there are still Smart car gas mileage being driven here and if their touted fuel efficiency remains useful for American drivers.

 Recent Released: Will Xiaomi’s First Electric Car Launch In USA?